 There's never been a kid's party that didn't end up with a few spills and stains.
 When the punch hits the floor, move as quickly as possible to treat the stain.
 Begin by using white paper towels to blot up as much of the stain as possible.
 Use an old shoe or spatula to press the towels into the stain.
 Keep moving to a clean towel until no more color is transferred.

-Blot away the cleaning solution with a clean dry white cloth until no more color is transferred.
-Dip a clean white cloth into plain water to "rinse" the area.
-It is important to remove all the soapy residue because it can actually attract soil.
+Blot away the cleaning solution with a clean, dry white cloth until no more color is transferred.
+Dip a clean white cloth into the plain water to "rinse" the area.
+It is important to remove all the soapy residue because it can attract soil.

 If the stain is gone, allow the carpet to air dry away from direct heat.
-If the stain remains, mix a solution of oxygen bleach and cool water following the package directions.
+If the stain remains, then you must mix a solution of oxygen bleach and cool water following the package directions.
 Use a soft bristle brush to work the oxygen bleach solution into the carpet.
-Allow to work for at least one hour before blotting away and rinsing with cold water on a cloth.
+Allow it to sit for at least one hour before blotting away and rinsing with cold water on a cloth.
 Repeat until all of the stain is gone.
 Allow the carpet to air dry and then vacuum to lift the carpet fibers.

 How to Remove Kool-Aid and Fruit Punch Stains from Upholstery